skoczen/will/docs/plugins/bundled.md

 ## Devops

-Will is our devops team at GreenKahuna, and in the long term, we plan to abstract and include our stack deployer as a plugin.
-For the moment, he just includes a couple basics:
+Will has served as the devops team at a couple different companies, but we haven't yet been able to get the IP sorted to abstract and open-source those plugins.
+So, for the moment, he just includes a couple basics:

 #### Emergency Contacts